ifabrisarabellapark/sc-solana-examples/soltransfer/README.md

 PATH_RECEIVER_WALLET=<path_to_json_file_containing_system_wallet_keys>
 ```

-> example of a valid path is PATH_SENDER_WALLET=`/Users/irenefabris/Documents/GitHub/sc-solana-examples/accounts/bathsheba.json`
+> example of a valid path is <br/>
+> PATH_SENDER_WALLET=`/Users/irenefabris/Documents/GitHub/sc-solana-examples/accounts/bathsheba.json`

-### Deploy
+### :gear: Deploy
 Prerequisites: create 4 Solana File System Wallets.
 We'll save all wallets in the same folder, called `accounts`, so start by generating an empty `accounts` folder.
-Then enter the parent directory of the `accounts` folder and from there run
+This prerequisite is already satisfied by the `accounts` folder present in the root directory of this Git repo.
+If you don't have file system wallets yet, create them now, running

 ```bash
 solana-keygen new --no-bip39-passphrase -o accounts/gigi.json